OpenDSA/OpenDSA/RST/en/FLSlides/DPDA.rst

    is not a deterministic CFL.

    But, there are CFL's that are not deterministic.
-   And we will see that this is one of them.
+   This is one of them.

 .. slide:: Another Non-deterministic Example